-Spotted-winged drosophila
+Spotted wing drosophila

-What is the Spotted-winged drosophila?
+What is the spotted wing drosophila?

-Spotted-winged drosophila (SWD, Drosophila suzukii) is a newly emerging pest that originated in South-East Asia, but has since spread throughout North America and Europe.
+Spotted wing drosophila (SWD, Drosophila suzukil) is a pest that originated in South East Asia, but has since spread throughout North America and Europe.
 SWD is a small fly that attacks a range of soft skinned fruit and reduces crop yield and quality through direct feeding damage and secondary infection of the fruit.
 This pest has a significant impact on fruit production as the larvae feed on maturing fruit, not just over-ripe or decaying fruit.